-The country hosts the second largest camp for refugees from Mali who, since 2012, have fled to Mauritania for safety.
-With ongoing violence and instability in Mali, the influx of refugees keeps increasing and their prospects for return remain very limited.
+The country hosts the largest camp for refugees from Mali who, since 2012, have fled to Mauritania for safety.
+With ongoing violence and instability in Mali, the influx of refugees is constantly increasing and their prospects for return remain very limited.
 A substantial share of the Malian refugees has been living in Mauritania for a decade.

 How are we helping?